Fizi Territory: Babembe and Babuyu

-A key turning point came during and after the First Congo War in the late 1990s.
-According to field interviews conducted in 2009 and 2010, three major factors reignited conflict between the two communities: the Babuyu's demand for territorial autonomy, the Babembe's increasing dominance of the local economy, and disruptions caused by the war.
+According to field interviews conducted in 2009 and 2010, three major factors reignited conflict between the two communities during and after the First Congo War: the Babuyu's demand for territorial autonomy, the Babembe's increasing dominance of the local economy, and disruptions caused by the war.
 Many Babuyu families had fled to Kabambare Territory in the neighboring Maniema Province during the war.
-Upon their return, they found that their ancestral lands and villages had been occupied by Babembe families who refused to relinquish control.
+After their return, they found that their ancestral lands and villages had been occupied by Babembe families who refused to relinquish control.
 This fueled bitter disputes framed around the opposing identities of "natives" versus "non-natives".
 The demographic imbalance in the Lulenge sector, where the Babembe make up roughly three-quarters of the population, also intensified these tensions.
 Land is a particularly sensitive issue for the Babuyu, who follow a matrilineal system of inheritance and regard land and its associated resources as central to their cultural and religious identity.
 Many of these palm groves, crucial for producing palm wine, are often exploited by the Babembe, without compensating the Babuyu.
 Some Babembe dignitaries also used their administrative influence to secure land concessions in the Lulenge sector, actions perceived by the Babuyu as further encroachment and domination.
 In response to this marginalization, some Babuyu leaders have advocated for the annexation of Babuyu groupements in Lulenge to the Babuyu Kabeya sector in Kabambare Territory.
 This proposal has reinforced the ethnic divide and deepened the conflict over territorial control.
 The historical roots of these tensions trace back to colonial governance, when, as scholar Bruno Thembo Amundala notes, the Belgian administration sought to manage ethnic relations by preserving tribute payments and establishing a power-sharing arrangement between the Babembe and Babuyu.
 However, in the post-colonial era, this system was challenged by Babembe communities, especially those in the Basimimbi, Basombo, and Obekulu groupements, who rejected leadership by members of what they considered a minority ethnic group.
 The proposed annexation of the Basikasingo groupement to the Babuyu sector in Kabambare Territory was also firmly opposed.